Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Additional Documentation/Network/introduction.md

 * The wildcard domain used to expose services on the internet.
 * An openshift tenant.

-As a developer on Container as a service you are allowed to expose your applications on the internet, if your organization permits it.
-You will be provided a label that you can use for your ingress/route to define that it should be available on the internet.
+As a developer on Container as a Service, you may expose your applications to the internet if permitted by your organization.
+You’ll receive a label to apply to your ingress or route to enable external access.

 ```yaml title="Example"
 kind: Ingress